routingsparks/ansible/playbooks/lamp-stack/roles/apache/README.md

 Role Name
 =========

-A brief description of the role goes here.
+This role will apply packages and configuration files for the Apache part of the lamp stack.

 Requirements
 ------------